Our picks for the 3 best glamping spots near Sydney.

 Wake up to views of the Clyde River in these stunning tent-inspired guesthouses complete with queen-size bed, kitchenette and bio-fuel heater.
 Kayaking, bushwalking, river swimming, watching the abundant wildlife or simply stretching out on your day bed with a good book and a glass of wine is just the start of what is on offer.
 The custom designed luxury tent accommodation has spectacular views over the river and the food experience is a highlight – definitely at the luxury end of your glamping experience.

 The Escape combines traditional camping elements with comfortable, contemporary simplicity, making it a fabulous glamping experience.
+Group bookings only.

-$350-495 per night per couple.
 Find out more about glamping at The Escape.

 Tandara means “here we camp”.
 This luxury glamping experience is a romantic bush retreat within Lane Cove National Park and Lane Cove River Tourist Caravan Park.
 It is located in Sydney, so a one night stay is always possible.